 Proposal #2:

-High-level prioritization: If required, TSG SA level prioritization based on initial set of Release themes, and potentially, within a theme, at study item or work item level.
+High-level prioritization: If required, TSG SA level prioritization, within and/or across themes, at study item or work item level.

 Proposal #3:

-Fine-tuned prioritization: Any down-scoping or fine tuning inside a study or work item need to be done at SA WG level.
+Fine-tuned prioritization: Any down-scoping or fine tuning inside a study or work item need to be done preferably at SA WG level.
+If required, SA WG can ask SA to downscope.

 Figure hereafter depicts how a Rel-19 contents definition process could look like, with different iterations in TSG SA and intermediate iterations in the SA WGs.
+While figure shows that SA2 and SA6 do the first iteration, and SA3, SA4 and SA5 discussions happen later, we should not exclude possibility that other SA WGs than SA2 or SA6 start defining their study and work items after TSG SA#X.